Defeating Misclassification Attacks Against Transfer Learning: Experimental Results

 \textbf{Attack Pairs:} Both the source and target images are randomly chosen from the test dataset, and they are not used for training the Student model.
 This treatment matches the assumption that the Student model is black-box, and the attacker cannot obtain the training data.
 For the targeted attacks, we randomly choose 1K source and target image pairs to generate adversarial images.
 For the non-targeted attacks, we also generate 1K adversarial images by randomly choosing source images and 5 target images with different classes for each of them.
 After that, we evaluate the distance between the internal feature vectors of the adversarial and target images.
 The source and target pair with the smallest internal representation distance will be chosen to generate the final adversarial images of the non-targeted attacks.

-\textbf{Attack Configuration:} The adversarial images are generated to target at different attack layers.
+\textbf{Attack Configuration:} The adversarial images are generated to target different attack layers.
 The optimal attack layer with the highest attack success rate will be considered as the final attack layer~\cite{Wang18}.
-The perturbation budget of the adversarial images is $0.003$ in the DSSIM metric~\cite{WangZ03} for the Face Recognition task and $0.01$ for the Traffic Sign Recognition task, which is considered as less detectable thresholds~\cite{Wang18}.
-We use Adadelta~\cite{Zeiler12} as the optimizer of the adversarial sample generator.
-The optimized problem of the adversarial images generation uses $2000$ for the iteration times and $1$ for the learning rate.
+The perturbation budget of the adversarial images is $0.003$ in the DSSIM metric~\cite{Wang18} for the Face Recognition task and $0.01$ for the Traffic Sign Recognition task, which is considered as less detectable thresholds~\cite{Wang18}.
+DSSIM is a distance matrix evaluating the structural similarity of images~\cite{Wang18}.
+It evaluates the difference between two input images similar to the human's criterion which is suitable for image recognition.
+We use Adadelta~\cite{Zeiler12} as the optimiser of the adversarial sample generator.
+The optimised problem of the adversarial images generation uses $2000$ for the iteration times and $1$ for the learning rate.